 Additionally, Cal Water reminds customers to continue observing the prohibited uses of water, which include, in part:

-Customers can visit calwater.com/conservation for details on its conservation program along with a full list of prohibited uses of water.
+Customers can visit the Conservation page for details on the conservation program along with a full list of prohibited uses of water.